JialeTao/MRFA/README.md

             |-- ...

 ## **Training**
-We train the model on 8 NVIDIA 3090 cards and use pytorch DistributedDataPrallel.
+We train the model on 8 NVIDIA 3090 cards or 4 NVIDIA A100 cards and use the Pytorch DistributedDataPrallel.

     CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 python -m torch.distributed.launch --nproc_per_node=8 run.py --config config/dataset.yaml